Get ready for a powerful flash of sunlight you will remember for the rest of your life

 At the exact same moment the first Diamond Ring fades, Totality begins; the ‘hole in the sky’ is revealed and the Sun’s mesmerizing corona is on show.

-About two minutes-or-so later – depending on how close you are to the centerline of the Path of Totality – the Moon moves away from the Sun and the entire spectacle goes into reverse.
+As Totality ends and the Moon moves away from the Sun and the entire spectacle goes into reverse.

 Baily’s Beads appear on the opposite side of the Sun until there’s a powerful flash of yellow, or even pink, light from the emerging Sun’s rays, and the famed Diamond Ring explodes, then fades; Third Contact is achieved.